pmjones/adr/README.md

 One drawback is that we end up with more classes in the application.
 Not only does each _Action_ go in its own class, each _Responder_ also goes in its own class.

 This drawback may not be so terrible in the longer term.
 Individual classes may lead to cleaner or less-deep inheritance hierachies.
 It may also lead to  better testability of the _Action_ separate from the _Responder_.
 These will play themselves out differently in different systems.
+Others have noted that "many classes" may be more easily manageable via IDEs and editors than "fewer classes but more methods" since class lookups are frequently easier than method lookups.

+## Acknowledgements

+My thanks to the many people who have helped refine this offering, whether through questions, comments, criticism, or commendation.
+In no particular order, these include:

+- Matthew Weier O'Phinney
+- Hari KT
+- Stephan Hochdörfer
+- Adam Culp
+- Dan Horrigan
+- Josh Lockhart
+- Beau Simensen